‘Sports Illustrated’ Model Kate Bock Gets Soaking Wet In Minuscule White Bikini

 On the bottom, Kate rocked a tiny white bikini that had string ties at the side.
 The model’s toned and tanned stems were partially visible in the image while part of her legs were submerged under the water.
 Bock completed her look with a soaking wet white top that tied in the middle of her chest while her washboard abs took center stage.

-The photo has only been live on Kate’s page for a short time but it’s earning her rave reviews from her fans already, amassing over 7,000 likes in addition to 90-plus comments.
-Many fans took to the photo to let Kate know that she looks drop dead gorgeous while countless others expressed their excitement for the magazine to come out.
+The photo has only been live on Kate’s page for a short time, but it’s earning her rave reviews from her fans already, amassing over 7,000 likes in addition to 90-plus comments.
+Many fans took to the photo to let Kate know that she looks drop-dead gorgeous while countless others expressed their excitement for the magazine to come out.
 A few more had no words and opted to comment using emoji instead.

-“So excited for you,the pictures are going to be amazing as they always are,can’t wait!!,” one of Kate’s fans commented on the shot, using a heart and heart-eye emoji.
+“So excited for you, the pictures are going to be amazing as they always are, can’t wait!!” one of Kate’s fans commented on the shot, using a heart and heart-eye emoji.

 “Like a dream come alive,” a second Instagram user chimed in with a single heart emoji.